-Standards Statements of effective practice Statements of highly effective practice Pupils are recognised as key contributors to our sustainable future.
+Standards Statements of effective practice Statements of highly effective practice Students are recognised as key contributors to our sustainable future.
 In line with the curriculum, their understanding of environmental, social and economic issues and of active citizenship, with the associated rights and responsibilities in local and wider contexts is being developed.
 They are enabled to act responsibly for a more sustainable world.
-Pupils are recognised as key contributors to our sustainable future.
+Students are recognised as key contributors to our sustainable future.
 In line with the curriculum, their understanding of environmental, social and economic issues and of active citizenship, with the associated rights and responsibilities in local and wider contexts is being developed.
-Pupils are enabled to contribute positively, actively and compassionately towards the creation of a more sustainable and just world.
-Pupils attain the stated learning outcomes for the term and year Pupils achieve the intended learning outcomes of the lesson or sequence of lessons, which have been appropriately differentiated where necessary.
-Pupils achieve, and at times surpass , the intended learning outcomes of the lesson or sequence of lessons, which have been appropriately differentiated where necessary.
-Pupils demonstrate that they have achieved the stated learning outcomes for the term and year, which have been appropriately differentiated where necessary.
-Pupils demonstrate that they have achieved, and at times surpassed , the stated learning outcomes for the term and year, which have been appropriately differentiated where necessary.
-Pupils' attainment in summative assessments, including standardised tests, is in line with or above realistic expectations.
-Pupils' attainment in summative assessments, including standardised tests, is in line with or above realistic expectations.
+Students are enabled to contribute positively, actively and compassionately towards the creation of a more sustainable and just world.
+Students attain the stated learning outcomes for Students achieve the intended learning of the lesson or sequence of lessons, which has been appropriately differentiated where necessary.
+Students achieve, and at times surpass , the intended learning outcomes for the lesson or sequence of lessons, which has been appropriately differentiated where necessary. each subject, course and programme Students demonstrate that they have achieved the intended learning outcomes for the term and year, which has been appropriately differentiated where necessary.
+Students demonstrate that they have achieved, and at times surpassed, the intended learning outcomes for the term and year, which has been appropriately differentiated where necessary.
+Students' attainment in summative assessments, including certificate examinations, is in line with or above expectations.
+Students' attainment in summative assessments, including certificate examinations, is in line with or above expectations.